MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

   </ul>
   </ul>

-*This data is much cleaner than normal situations, but we will see onc instance where it needs to be applied.*
+*This data is much cleaner than normal situations, but we will see one instance where it needs to be applied.*

 </details>